SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-15-fda-covid-boosters-jnj-mixmatch.md

 combinations, this time using 3 variants of concern: WT, Alpha, and Delta.
 They all get better with boosts and time, but J&amp;J boosting itself was the weakest of the lot.

-They also reported safety outcomes, from which we conclude nothing disastrous happened.
+They also reported safety outcomes, basically saying nothing special happened.

 So it looks to me like the conclusion _should_ be:
 - heterologous vaccines work (so we should do them), and